kubestellar/kubestellar/docs/poc2023q1/mailbox-controller.md

-      --concurrency int                  number of syncs to run in parallel (default 4) --inventory-context string         current-context override for inventory-kubeconfig (default "root") --inventory-kubeconfig string      pathname of kubeconfig file for inventory service provider workspace --workload-context string          current-context override for workload-kubeconfig
+      --concurrency int                  number of syncs to run in parallel (default 4) --inventory-context string         current-context override for inventory-kubeconfig (default "root") --inventory-kubeconfig string      pathname of kubeconfig file for inventory service provider workspace --server-bind-address ipport       The IP address with port at which to serve /metrics and /debug/pprof/ (default :10203)
+      --workload-context string          current-context override for workload-kubeconfig
       --workload-kubeconfig string       pathname of kubeconfig file for edge workload service provider workspace
 ```